openstack/horizon/doc/source/user/log-in.rst

 * :guilabel:`Routers`: Create and manage routers.

-* :guilabel:`Security Groups`: View, create, edit, and delete security groups and security group rules..
+* :guilabel:`Security Groups`: View, create, edit, and delete security groups and security group rules.

 * :guilabel:`Floating IPs`: Allocate an IP address to or release it from a project.